arapat/spark-notebook/README.md

 ## Usage

 If the required packages are installed in a virtualenv, activate the virtualenv first.

 ```
 source <env_name>/bin/activate
 ```
 1. Run `python spark-notebook.py`.
-2. A browser window will automatically open the URL `http://localhost:5000`.
+2. A browser window will automatically open the URL: `http://localhost:5000`.

 ## Environment